-Modeled after the full-time, Residential Program, the Summer Teacher Training Program provides an opportunity to gain a Waldorf Diploma for early childhood, elementary and high school teachers already in the classroom, and for those who are unable to participate in our full-time residential program.
+Modeled after the full-time, Residential Modality, the Summer Modality of the Waldorf Teacher Education Program provides an opportunity to gain a Waldorf Diploma for early childhood, grades and high school teachers already in the classroom, and for those who are unable to participate in our full-time residential program.
 Here you will work side-by-side with active teachers under the guidance of our experienced faculty in order to enrich and deepen your understanding of Waldorf Education.

-Our summer program happens during the most vibrant period of activity at Rudolf Steiner College.
-Because of the multiplicity of programs offered in the summer, you will mingle with educators in many different fields and find an opportunity to have lunch conversations with colleagues and faculty from around the globe.
+Our summer modality happens during the most vibrant period of activity at Rudolf Steiner College.
+Because of the multiplicity of programs and professional development workshops offered in the summer, you will mingle with educators in many different fields and find an opportunity to have lunch conversations with colleagues and faculty from around the globe.
 Summer students can live in our beautiful dorms and eat healthful and delicious organic and biodynamic meals.
 Additionally, campus life is punctuated with evening entertainment and concerts.

-This program emphasizes the practical approach to the pedagogy introduced by Rudolf Steiner and is focused on giving the practicing teacher the tools necessary to his or her craft.
-Through an integrated program of Foundation Studies, the arts, human and self-development, and curriculum studies, the teacher will be well prepared to become an independent practitioner of the principles of Waldorf Education.
+This modality emphasizes the practical approach to the pedagogy introduced by Rudolf Steiner and is focused on giving the practicing teacher the tools necessary to his or her craft.
+Through an integrated program of Foundation Studies, human and self-development, the arts, and curriculum studies, the teacher will be well prepared to become an independent practitioner of the principles of Waldorf Education.

-This is a three-year, part-time program, and includes a summer session at our Fair Oaks, CA campus each year for three years, as well as online course work, observation and practice teaching during the fall and spring of the first and second year.
-Summer sessions are 4.5 weeks in length if the Summer Foundation Courses are taken concurrently, and 3 weeks if the Foundation Courses have been completed elsewhere.
+This three-year, part-time program modality includes a summer session at our Fair Oaks, CA campus each year for three years, as well as observation, practice teaching, and a curriculum project completed during the fall and spring of the first and second years.
+Summer sessions are 4.5 weeks in length if the Summer Foundation Courses are taken concurrently, and 3 weeks if the Foundation Courses have been previously completed.
 Summer session classes are from 8 AM until as late as 9 PM, Monday through Friday and some weekends, with adequate time for breaks throughout the day.

 Summer Foundation Courses

-Summer Teacher Training for Early Childhood or Elementary Grades (1-8)
+Summer Teacher Education for Early Childhood or Elementary Grades (1-8)